 My mom is always cheerful; she occasionally gets frustrated, commenting, “I’m getting old,” but for the most part, she has a great outlook on life.

 I remember my mom and her phone calls, sitting on an old kitchen stool, a tea towel draped over one shoulder and talking with her friends.
 As a child, I would plead with her to get off her call, which would last for hours.
 My mother didn’t drive, so the phone was her link to the outside world.
 At 62, she finally did get her driver’s license.

 Friends would always drop by, “just in the neighbourhood” my mom would scramble to the deep freeze, pulling out a zucchini loaf or the next best thing, banana bread.
 Visits would last for hours and sometimes into the evening.
 I didn’t have any siblings, so without my mother having to say, make friends, it happened through osmosis.
 I instinctually knew my friends were an extension of my family.
 Like my mother, we both share a bond with our friends.

-There’s a great phrase, “a reason, a season, a lifetime” referring to friendships.
-It’s true, I’m sure we can all peg certain friendships into any of one these categories.
-Edna has had years of” lifetime” friends, a lot of them have passed away but she still remembers “those days” like they were yesterday.
-I myself have been fortunate to have several “lifetime” friends and the list continues to grow.
-I know for certain, my “lifetime” friends, will have my back, fight for me, give me a shoulder to cry on and tell me how it really is……
+There’s a great phrase, “a reason, a season, a lifetime,” referring to friendships.
+I love this, and I’m sure we can all relate this to certain friendships.
+Edna has had years of” lifetime” friendships; many of them have passed away, but she still remembers those days like they were yesterday.
+I have been fortunate to have several “lifetime” friends, and the list continues to grow.
+I know my “lifetime” friends will have my back, fight for me, give me a shoulder to cry on and tell me how it is.

-As for my mom, Edna, also my “lifetime” friend, she has taught me to embrace, enjoy, be tolerant and surround myself with these “special” friends.
-Cherish today, remember yesterdays, tomorrow comes quickly and old age hits you fast.
+As for my mom, Edna, my “lifetime” friend, she taught me to embrace, enjoy, be tolerant and surround myself with these “special” friends.
+Cherish today, remember yesterday; tomorrow comes quickly, and old age hits you fast.